lazywithclass/learning/programming-languages/mips/README.md

 I've coded this using Docker because I didn't want to have Java installed in my system.

 `DISPLAY` env variable used in Dockerfile has been populated as such `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2; exit;}'):0.0`, so Mars can be run from the container and displayed as GUI.

+Anyway there's nothing to be learnt here, don't open these files.
+These has just been a dull experience.